verbb/formie/docs/template-guides/rendering-forms.md

 {{ craft.formie.renderForm(form) }}
 ```

 If you are using custom templates, you can also pass in a number of options to the rendering function.
-These don't have any effect on the default templates, but provide a means to pass additional data to your templates.
+For help on how these options should be structured, refer to the [Rendering Options](docs:template-guides/rendering-options).

 ```twig
 {% set options = {